sandboxnu/course-catalog-api/dillon.md

 };
 ```

-The custom scrape will only scrape courses that fulfill **all** filters, so the above can be read as: "Scrape all courses from all campuses that have subject "CS" or "MATH" AND have a course number 2000 or higher."
+The custom scrape will only scrape courses that fulfill **all** filters, so the above can be read as: "Scrape all courses from all campuses that have subject "CS" or "MATH" AND have a course number 3000 or higher."

-The custom scrape will _not_ overwrite the cache, and as a result it will also never read from the cache.
+The custom scrape will _not_ overwrite the cache, and therefore it will also never read from the cache.

 ### Flags